Most recent FAQ.

 Offlineimap does a two-way synchronization.
 That is, if you make a change to the mail on the server, it will be propagated to your local copy, and vise-versa.

-Starting with v7.0.0, offlineimap won’t delete emails if the directory is removed.
+Starting with v7.0.0, offlineimap won’t delete emails if the directory is removed when the parent directory still exists.
 Instead, it will re-download the folder.
 In order to remove all the emails of a folder, it is necessary to remove all the files inside the maildir.

 To prevent from any deletion, it’s possible to set the